droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5f.
 The Eastern Barricade
 ### Preparing the Barricade
 Shortly after returning to the barricade at the eastern entrance to the village, the players are met by Bildrath and Parriwimple, who are largely as described in <span class="citation">E1.
 Bildrath’s Mercantile (p.
 43)</span>.
-However, Bildrath also carries a light crossbow (+2 to hit, range 80/320 ft., one target. *Hit:* 4 (1d8 + 0) piercing damage) and he is an [Elite Merchant](https://2e.aonprd.com/NPCs.aspx?ID=956).
+However, Bildrath also carries a crossbow +4 (range increment 120 feet, reload 1, Damage 1d8 piercing and he is an [Elite Merchant](https://2e.aonprd.com/NPCs.aspx?ID=956).

 When the players first encounter Parriwimple - [Elite Bodyguard](https://2e.aonprd.com/NPCs.aspx?ID=921), read: